Meet the Team!

 Katrina understands the importance of providing young children opportunities to develop meaningful relationships with the natural world through outdoor play.
 As a young child, she had the opportunity to roam and explore her family’s 25-acre forest on a daily basis.
 In her own backyard, she was fortunate to be able to tap into her sense of discovery, adventure and play freely in the natural world.
 Katrina recognizes how these early natural experiences have shaped her ecological identity and lead her to becoming an outdoor education teacher.
 She strives to provide children in early childcare settings with similar positive nature-play experiences that fosters their overall growth, learning and development.
 There is an abundance of research on the benefits of early exposure and time spent learning and playing in nature.
 Through her teaching, Katrina endorses outdoor play, encourages children to tap into their curiosity, safely test their limits, as well as models care for self, others and the natural world.

 In order to improve the quality of early childhood education, current research recommends increasing the availability and use of nature-based play as well as nature connectedness.
 Katrina hopes to support these recommendations in her teaching practice and work with children at Little Forest Dwellers.

-EMT, CDA Level 1, Education Assistant
+EMT, ECE Level 1, Education Assistant

 Child Development Assistant